ross720/QbotUK/Documentation/armtemplate-deployment-guide.md

 > 4. **QnA HTTP Key**
 > 5. **QnA HTTP Endpoint** - Make sure the QnA HTTP Endpoint ends with /qnamaker/v4.0.
 If not, append the same so that the endpoint URL appears similar to above image.

-# Step 11: Surface QBot into Microsoft Teams
+# Step 11: Deploy QBot into Microsoft Teams
 ### Prepare the manifest file

 Edit the `manifest.json` file, and replace the following values: